zhankins/Generic-Urban-Air-Mobility-GUAM/README.md

 Simulation input (fixed) parameters are provided in a large structure `SimIn`, whereas desired tunable simulation parameters are provided using the large structure: `SimPar`.
 The structure `SimIn`, `SimPar`, and `SimOut` therefore contain the (fixed) simulation inputs, the (variable) simulation inputs, and the simulation outputs respectively.
 Some basic results plotting can be performed by running the m-file: `./vehicles/Lift+Cruise/Utils/simPlots_GUAM.m`.
 Simulation results animation (e.g., creation of a .avi file or similar) is available by use of the script: `./utilities/Animate_SimOut.m`.

+### Simulation Modifications

+This simulation was originally forked from NASA's model.
+Several modifications were introduced:

+- **Controller Replacement:** The default baseline controller was replaced with an Incremental Nonlinear Dynamic Inversion (INDI) controller.
+- **Remote Control & Visualization Blocks:** Simulink blocks were added to allow remote control inputs and visualization of the vehicle state.
+- **VTOL Scaling Script:** A dedicated script was created to scale the VTOL model based on Froude Scaling and Similitude principles.
+- **Trim Script for Scaled VTOL:** An additional script was implemented to compute trim states for the scaled vehicle configurations.

 ### Personalization
 While demonstration scripts are provided, users can customize various subsystems through the `userStruct` structure and `simSetup.m` script. `userStruct` allows setting different subsystem variants and switches to tailor simulations to specific needs.
 Key configuration options include actuator type, atmosphere model, trajectory input, and more.